lsst-dm/dm_dev_guide/build-ci/lsstsw.rst

 version to it, henceforth.

-Older versions will still be available under ${LSSTSW}/eups, and you can switch back to those by simply setting again :command:`export Old versions of EUPS will still be available under ${LSSTSW}/eups, and you can switch back to those by simply setting again :command:`export EUPS_VERSION=x.y.z`, opening a new terminal window, and then executing `source $LSSTSW/bin/setup.sh` in that window to make `x.y.z` the default version.
+Older versions will still be available under ${LSSTSW}/eups, and you can switch back to those by simply setting again :command:`export EUPS_VERSION=a.b.c`, opening a new terminal window, and then executing `source $LSSTSW/bin/setup.sh` in that window to make `a.b.c` the default version.
 Opening any new terminal window from here will keep using this version, also.